Hugh1996/sabor-asturiano-pp4/README.md

 - The Recipe and Comment models were implemented with guidance from the I Think There I Blog walkthrough, for which credit is duly given.
 - The starter templates for base.html, index.html, and recipe_detail.html were sourced from the same walkthrough and have been adapted for our project.
 - The style.css file, credited to the I Think There I Blog walkthrough, has been used with amendments as required to suit our project needs.
+- Credit goes to www.directoalpaladar.com for providing the recipes used.

 ## Media

 - Credit to https://www.uplabs.com/posts/food-illustration for the placeholder image.
+- Credit to www.directoalpaladar.com for providing photographs for recipes used.